LoopStructural.datatypes.BoundingBox#

 volume

-Get the cell centers of a regular grid
+Get the cell centres of a regular grid

 Parameters: